Man Utd agree £47m deal for Inter keeper Onana

 Manager Erik ten Hag moved for the keeper at the end of the season after previously working with him at Ajax.

-He feels Onana can be a significant addition to United's squad and his decision prompted David de Gea to turn down a new contract offer at the club.
+He feels Onana can be a significant addition to United's squad and his pursuit of a new goalkeeper prompted David de Gea to turn down a new contract offer.

 De Gea was United's first-choice keeper for the past 12 years, making 545 appearances after joining the club under Sir Alex Ferguson.